 Without reason for leaving the ground...

 My manuscript-in-progress is called The Great Recession (Under the Knife)..
 It assays the effect the great recession is having on the populace of the United States and Europe, through representing incidents and situations which bear out how entropy manifests in quotidian life.
 Five poems from The Great Recession are now out in Otoliths.
-Thanks to editor Mark Young, and NLA (Trove).
+Thanks to editor Mark Young.

 (0) Comments: Post a Comment